 There can be no assurance that the claims allowed in our issued patents will be sufficiently broad to protect our technology.
 In addition, any of our existing or future patents may be challenged, invalidated or circumvented.
 As such, any rights granted under these patents may not prevent others from exploiting our proprietary technology.
 We may not be able to obtain foreign patents or pending applications corresponding to our U.S. patents and applications.
 Even if patents are granted, we may not be able to effectively enforce our rights.
-If our patents and mask works do not adequately protect our technology, or if our registrations expire prior to end of life of our products, our competitors may be able to offer products similar to ours.
-Our competitors may also be able to develop similar technology independently or design around our patents.
+If our patents and mask works do not adequately protect our technology, or if our registrations expire prior to end of life of our products, our competitors may also be able to develop similar technology independently or design around our patents.